Optimal Gradient Clock Synchronization in Dynamic Networks: Preliminaries

-If a CSA $\mathcal{A}$ guarantees a dynamic gradient skew of $\localskew$, then we call $\mathcal{A}$ an ``$\localskew$-dynamic gradient CSA''.
-The literature on gradient clock synchronization (e.g.,~\cite{gradientclocksynch,kuhn09,lenzen10,sqrtbound}) is typically concerned with the \emph{local skew} of a CSA, which bounds the skew on any single edge.
-The local skew can be considered equivalent to the stable gradient skew $\stableskew(1)$, provided that all edges are of uniform weight~$1$.
+\end{definition} More generally, one can express the skew bound as a function of the length of the time interval during which the path $p$ existed (cf.~\cite{kuhn10}).
+The literature on gradient clock synchronization (e.g.,~\cite{gradientclocksynch,kuhn09,lenzen10,locher06}) is typically concerned with the \emph{local skew} of a CSA, which bounds the skew on any single edge.
+The local skew can be considered equivalent to the stable gradient skew $\localskew(1)$, provided that all edges are of uniform weight~$1$.

-We will further discuss the \emph{stabilization time} of a CSA, which we define as follows. \begin{definition}[Stabilization Time] Let $\mathcal{A}$ be a dynamic gradient CSA with a dynamic gradient skew of $\localskew$.
-The \emph{stabilization time} of $\mathcal{A}$ is defined as

-\end{definition} The dynamic and stable gradient skew and the stabilization time are parametrized by $D$, the diameter of the network, and potentially other parameters such as the bound on the clock drift $\rho$ or the minimum edge weight.
-Usually we omit these dependencies to simplify the notation.
-Note that the choice of 2 as the constant in the definition above is arbitrary; we are interested in the asymptotic behavior of the clock skew as $D \rightarrow \infty$.
+The stable gradient skew and the stabilization time are functions of $D$, a bound on the dynamic estimate diameter of the network that held for sufficient time (and are thus inherently dependent on $t$ as well), and potentially other parameters such as the bound on the clock drift $\rho$ or the minimum edge weight.
+We usually omit these dependencies to simplify the notation.